Terrain

 • ValueError – If tile_file_list is empty or contains invalid paths.

-• RuntimeError – If GDAL merge operation fails.
+• RuntimeError – If merge operation fails.

 generate_demfile(latitude, longitude, aws_dir='https://copernicus-dem-30m.s3.amazonaws.com/')[source]